reportportal/docs/docs/log-data-in-reportportal/test-framework-integration/Java/Spock.md

 # ReportPortal Spock Integration

-Agent to integrate [Spock](https://spockframework.org/) with ReportPortal.
+There is an agent to integrate [Spock](https://spockframework.org/) with ReportPortal.

 Spock is an open-source testing framework for Java and Groovy applications.
 It allows to write automated tests and specifications using a simple and intuitive syntax.